containers/podman/docs/source/markdown/podman-volume-create.1.md

 options (also `-o`) passed to **mount(8)** with the following exceptions:

   - The `o` option supports `uid` and `gid` options to set the UID and GID of the created volume that are not normally supported by **mount(8)**.
-  - The `o` option supports the `size` option to set the maximum size of the created volume, the `inodes` option to set the maximum number of inodes for the volume and `noquota` to completely disable quota support even for tracking of disk usage.
-Currently these flags are only supported on "xfs" file system mounted with the `prjquota` flag described in the **xfs_quota(8)** man page.
+  - The `o` option supports the `size` option to set the maximum size of the created volume, the `inodes` option to set the maximum number of inodes for the volume, and `noquota` to completely disable quota support even for tracking of disk usage.
+  The `size` option is supported on the "tmpfs" and "xfs[note]" file systems.
+  The `inodes` option is supported on the "xfs[note]" file systems.
+  Note: xfs filesystems must be mounted with the `prjquota` flag described in the **xfs_quota(8)** man page.
+Podman will throw an error if they're not.
   - The `o` option supports using volume options other than the UID/GID options with the **local** driver and requires root privileges.
   - The `o` options supports the `timeout` option which allows users to set a driver specific timeout in seconds before volume creation fails.
 For example, **--opt=o=timeout=10** sets a driver timeout of 10 seconds.